Opting out of your workplace pension

 If you want to start paying into your employer’s workplace pension again, you can do so.
 You need to write to your employer to request to be enrolled.
 Your employer has to accept you back into their workplace pension once in every twelve month period.
 This means if you leave, join, then leave again within twelve months your employer does not have to accept you a second time.
 But they can choose to do so.

-Leaving your workplace pension if you weren't automatically enrolled
+Leaving your workplace pension if you were not automatically enrolled

 If you joined your workplace pension scheme before automatic enrolment and want to leave the scheme, you need to ask you employer how to do this.